 Your child will begin getting their baby teeth during the first 6 months of their life.
 By age 6 or 7, they’ll begin to lose their baby teeth and get their secondary, permanent teeth.
 Because of this well-known fact of life, many people share the common misconception that dental health within the first few years isn’t that important.
 However, this could not be further from the truth.

 While your child may lose their baby teeth, if they have poor dental habits during the first few years of life, that’s only going to lead to poor dental habits later.
 Additionally, while many parents see their baby teeth as something temporary that will be replaced later anyway, baby teeth are important.

-By taking your child to a pediatric dentist, they will benefit from the specialized knowledge and experience of a dentist who focuses on the issues children face.
-Your pediatric dentist will also be able to answer any questions you may have regarding your child’s oral hygiene and habits.
-Need to schedule an appointment with a pediatric dentist in The Woodlands?
+By taking your child to a children’s dentist, they will benefit from the specialized knowledge and experience of a dentist who focuses on the issues children face.
+Your children’s dentist will also be able to answer any questions you may have regarding your child’s oral hygiene and habits.
+Need to schedule an appointment with a children’s dentist in The Woodlands?
 If so, contact our office today.